 A century and a half later, having survived the Blitz, terrorist attacks and 15,334 busker renditions of "Mr. Tambourine Man," the London Underground is still going strong.

-Now expanded to 12 lines, 114,500 miles of track and 270 stations, the labyrinthine Tube network can seem intimidating to visitors.
+Now expanded to 12 lines, 114,500 miles of track and 270 stations, the labyrinthine Tube network can seem intimidating to visitors to London.
 So, to avoid panic in Piccadilly Circus or a mix-up at Marylebone, here's our guide of 10 tips to riding the Tube.

 1. How to buy a ticket